Definitions of Terms

 Order Forms are also known as Products in Odyssey.
 There are three types of order forms: Public, Private, and Guided.

-Public order forms - an order form available on your website that is not assigned to a specific user and requires no login to access.
+Public order forms - an order form available on your website that is not assigned to a specific user and is available to the public to view.

 Example of Public order forms in Odyssey 2

 Private order forms - an order form assigned to a specific company, branch, or contact.
-Private order forms are only accessible by logging into the print buyers account.
+Private order forms are only accessible by the printbuyer logging into their account.

 Example of Private order forms in Odyssey 2